-- (a) Excerpts of record.
-The parties must file excerpts of record to the district court in the same manner as required by Fed.
-R. Bankr.
-P. 8009(b) for appeals to the bankruptcy appellate panel.
-A party filing excerpts of record with the district court must file two (2) copies to be bound separately from the briefs.
-A party filing excerpts of record with the bankruptcy appellate panel must file the number of copies required by the Ninth Circuit Bankruptcy Appellate Panel. - (b) Transcripts.
+- (a) Excepts of record.
+A party filing excerpts of record with the district court must file two (2) copies to be bound separately from the briefs. - (b) Transcripts.
 The excerpts of record must include the transcripts necessary for adequate review in light of the standard of review to be applied to the issues before the district court or other appellate court.